Charlotte Eustace Sophie de Fuligny-Damas: Works

-It is not know how many works by the Marquise de Grollier survive today, since she did not exhibit or sell her art during her lifetime; instead, she gave almost all of her works to her immediate family.
+It is not known how many works by the Marquise de Grollier survive today, since she did not exhibit or sell her art during her lifetime; instead, she gave almost all of her works to her immediate family.
 There is also some evidence that she gave art as gifts to those in her immediate social circle, including the Empress Josephine.

 In August 2022, the Metropolitan Museum of Art in New York acquired her painting Still Life with a Vase of Flowers, Melon, Peaches, and Grapes, painted in 1780, which was initially bequeathed to her daughter.
 It remained with her family until it was sold through Galerie Canesso in Paris in 2021.
 The painting is due to go on view at the museum in 2023, as part of its Skylights Project renovation.

 The Los Angeles Country Museum of Art has another work in its collection, Still life.
 An Homage to Van Spaendonck, which it acquired in 1996; the work is not currently on public view.